Maintaining Weight After Weight-Loss Medication

 Common Questions

-How do I prevent weight regain after stopping weight management medication medication?
+How do I prevent weight regain after stopping weight-loss medication?

 Build sustainable habits during treatment: consistent eating patterns, regular exercise, and sleep optimization.
 Work with Dr. Kamen on a gradual taper rather than abrupt discontinuation.

-Can I stay on a low dose of weight management medication long-term for maintenance?
+Can I stay on a low dose of weight-loss medication long-term for maintenance?

 Some patients benefit from reduced-frequency maintenance dosing.
 Dr. Kamen determines what is clinically appropriate for your situation.